Hong Kong Chinese official football team

 Hong Kong Chinese official football team (華聯 or 港華) was a football team held by the Chinese Football Association of Hong Kong, a sub-association of the Hong Kong Football Association, the Chinese Amateur Athletic Federation of Hong Kong and China National Football Association of Taiwan.
 It was a feeder team of China national football team (1947–1949) and later Republic of China (Taiwan) from 1949 to 1971.
-Some players of Hong Kong Chinese also chose to represent Hong Kong national football team instead (official match since 1954); none of the player represented China PR national football team.
+Some players of Hong Kong Chinese also chose to represent Hong Kong national football team instead (official match since 1954); none of the player represented China national football team.

 The team participated in annual Governor's Cup, a competition that Chinese from Hong Kong against Western expatriates from Hong Kong, as well as Ho Ho Cup, a competition against Malayan Chinese.
 However, in 1969 edition, South Korean Huh Yoon-jung also received call-up.